pbarsic/aruco-rectify/README.md

 ## ArUco Orientation

 This is a simple project to use ArUco targets to determine a camera orientation relative to a planar surface.
+It begins with the sample code from [this website](https://mecaruco2.readthedocs.io/en/latest/notebooks_rst/Aruco/aruco_basics.html).

 Paul Barsic
 November 2019